🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 If it doesn't fit correctly, find one that does.
 There's no wiggle room when it comes to helmet safety.

-My recommendation, to give you a starting place, is this lightweight Dovewill helmet (check price on Amazon).
+To give you a starting point, my recommendation is this lightweight Dovewill helmet (check price on Amazon).

 14. Bring Water Goggles